oxford-pharmacoepi/LongCOVID_GNN/README.md

-# Benchmarking Graph Neural Networks for Drug Repurposing
+# KG-Bench: Benchmarking Graph Neural Networks for Drug Repurposing

-This repository accompanies the project "Benchmarking Graph Neural Network Algorithms for Drug Repurposing".
-It introduces a FAIR-compliant benchmarking framework for evaluating Graph Neural Network (GNN) architectures in the context of drug repurposing, using the Open Targets dataset.
+This repository accompanies the project "KG-Bench: Benchmarking Graph Neural Network Algorithms for Drug Repurposing".
+It introduces KG-Bench, a FAIR-compliant benchmarking framework for evaluating Graph Neural Network (GNN) architectures in the context of drug repurposing, using the Open Targets dataset.

 Drug repurposing—finding new therapeutic uses for existing drugs—is a promising strategy to accelerate drug development.
-The paper presents a systematic approach to evaluate GNN models on drug–disease association prediction tasks using knowledge graphs (KGs) constructed from Open Targets data.
-It addresses key challenges such as:
+KG-Bench presents a systematic approach to evaluate GNN models on drug–disease association prediction tasks using knowledge graphs (KGs) constructed from Open Targets data.
+The framework addresses key challenges such as:

 + Lack of standardized benchmarks
 + Data leakage between training and test sets